iifl-logo

 Mergers & Acquisitions

-M&A Trends in Indian Pharma
+M&A trends in Indian Pharma

 The sector remains relatively fragmented, offering significant opportunities for consolidation.
 Larger domestic players are increasingly streamlining their operations by focusing on core therapeutic areas and high-growth verticals.
-As a result, there is a growing trend of divesting non-core brands and business units, a strategy aimed at optimising capital allocation and improving operational focus.
-This trend is expected to continue through 2025, supported by evolving market dynamics and increased scrutiny on return on investment.
+As a result, there is a growing trend of divesting non-core brands and business units, a strategy aimed at optimizing capital allocation and improving operational focus.
+This trend is expected to continue through 2026, supported by evolving market dynamics and increased scrutiny on return on investment.

 Overall, M&A is serving as a strategic tool for companies to reposition portfolios, gain scale, and unlock long-term value in an increasingly competitive and innovation-driven healthcare environment.